MystPi/woof/README.md

 # woof
 A lexer that turns your text into tokens.
-It's similar to YALL except that it's much simpler.

 ## Example
 ```py